alexandreborges/malwoverview/README.md

         samples, but allows obtaining a complete evaluation of the repository.

-        *ATENTION: if the directory contains many malware samples, so malwoverview.py could take some time. :)
+        *ATENTION: if the directory contains many malware samples while using -d option, so malwoverview.py could take some time. :)

 # HISTORY

+Version 1.5.0:

+      This version:

+            * Includes the -u option to check URLs against Virus Total and associated engines.
+            * Includes the -H option to find existing reports on Virus Total and Hybrid Analysis through the hash.
+            * Includes the -V option to submit a file to Virus Total.
+Additionally, the report is shown afer few minutes.
+            * Includes two small fixes.

 Version 1.4.5.1:

       This version:

             * Includes two small fixes.